jonathanhogg/flitter/docs/install.md

 3.3 or above.
 At least Python 3.10 is *required* as the code uses `match`/`case` syntax.

-I develop and use it exclusively on Intel macOS.
-I have done some limited testing on an Intel Ubuntu VM and on Apple Silicon and it seems to run fine on both of those platforms.
-I've not heard of anyone trying it on Windows yet, but there's no particular reason why it shouldn't work.
-If you have success or otherwise on another platform please let me know / raise an issue.
+It is developed exclusively on Intel macOS.
+Some limited testing has been done on an Intel Ubuntu VM and on Apple Silicon and it seems to run fine on both of those platforms.
+There have been no reports of it having been tried on Windows yet, but there's no particular reason why it shouldn't work.
+If you have success or otherwise on another platform please get in touch.

 If you want to try **Flitter** then you can install the latest [`flitter-lang` PyPI package](https://pypi.org/project/flitter-lang/) with: